rpmiller18/learningportfolio.github.io/index.md

 *  Started going through [type script and react tutorial](https://www.youtube.com/watch?v=F2JCjVSZlG0)<br/>
 * Went through [tutorial](https://www.youtube.com/watch?v=jaVNP3nIAv0) making [a web browser rock paper scissors game](http://127.0.0.1:5500/rpsmain.html)<br/>
 * Went through [guide](https://www.sitepoint.com/react-with-typescript-best-practices/) on how to use typescript and react particularly react hooks.<br/>
-* Made a quiz game with help of a [tutorial]   (https://www.youtube.com/watch?v=F2JCjVSZlG0)that uses a quiz question generator site to ask the user random questions.
+* Made a quiz game with help of a [tutorial](https://www.youtube.com/watch?v=F2JCjVSZlG0)that uses a quiz question generator site to ask the user random questions.
 The difficulty, # of questions, and genre of questions can be changed in the back end and I plan to implement them for the user when I have more time.
 [Quiz Game](http://localhost:3000)<br/>
 * Displayed knowledge of typescript and react particularly react hooks<br/>
 # TODO